 Thirdly, unless you dice the onion very, very finely, there is a tendency for the onion to affect how well the meatball holds together.

-What kind of pasta do you like your meatballs with?
+What kind of pasta do you like your Italian Meatballs with?

 - 1 lightly packed cup of sliced white sandwich bread, torn into small pieces, crusts removed (Note 1)